laliux/rumor-api-gateway/README.md

 **/products** expose all the endpoints in products service.
 **/orders** expose all the endpoints in order service.

-Additionally the **/login** endpoint is provided to get and JWT token.
-This token is neccesary to call the /products and /orders endpoints.
+Additionally, the **/login** endpoint is provided to get a JWT token.
+This token is necessary to call the /products and /orders endpoints.

 #### Get a JWT
-The credentials to get a JWT token are harcoded.
+The credentials to get a JWT token are hardcoded.
 The username=hello and password=123.

-**IMPORTANT**: JWT token will be truncated for documentation purposes, be sure to use the full token returned by /login endpoint.
+Important: JWT token will be truncated for documentation purposes, be sure to use the full token returned by /login endpoint.

 ```
 curl -X POST http://localhost:8080/login -H 'Content-Type: application/json' -d '{"Username": "hello", "Password": "123"}'